Model Natalie Roser Has Fans Seeing Red In Sexy New Snapshot

 “Nice pic, keep up the good work beautiful,” another Instagrammer gushed.

 Last week, The Inquisitr shared that the model sizzled in another hot photo, that time tagging her location in Bali.
-In the sultry snapshot, she sat down and struck a pose on a stair, leaning forward and pushing her chest together while showing off plenty of cleavage in a floral maxi dress.
+In the sultry snapshot, she sat down and struck a pose on a stair, leaning forward and pushing her chest together while showing off her cleavage in a floral maxi dress.
 Like her most recent Instagram update, that one earned her a ton of likes and comments from fans.